bhattacharyasuvrojit04-sys/Financial-ERP-/README.md

 # Financial-ERP-
-This is the financial ERP software
+This is a financial ERP software